Starting Over at 40: A Roadmap from Zero to Hero

 • The progress will give you the confidence and motivation to do something a little bigger tomorrow.

 So if you want to reduce your spending, instead of selling your car and getting a bus pass, why not try saving money by not eating out?
 Can we break that down even further?
 Spend an hour meal prepping.
 Can we break that down?
-Write a list of foods to buy so I can meal prep tomorrow.
+Write a list of foods to buy so you can prepare my meal tomorrow.

 How to Plan a Career Change